ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

 6. There is sufficient evidence that the intended data processing is taking place in a safe setting that prevents unauthorised access.

-7. There is sufficient evidence that the intended data use is compatible with the legal and ethical use conditions associated with the particular datasets, especially with the conditions and restrictions outlined in the Data Subjects’ consent.
+7. There is sufficient evidence that the intended data use is compatible with the legal and ethical use conditions associated with the particular datasets, especially with the conditions and restrictions outlined in the data subjects’ consent.

-8. There is sufficient evidence that appropriate measures are in place to protect the informational rights of Data Subjects and other parties (such as family members), including the right to erasure, and to manage and minimise potential risks (e.g., of re-identification).
+8. There is sufficient evidence that appropriate measures are in place to protect the informational rights of data subjects and other parties (such as family members), including the right to erasure, and to manage and minimise potential risks (e.g., of re-identification).

 ### Data Transfer Agreement (DTA) Template